eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

 Native application
 ==================
-For the native implementation, we use TensorFlow 1.12.0, built using Cray Python 3.6, the Python extensions provided by the Cray Programming Environment 19.03, CUDA 10.0 and cuDNN 7.1.4.
+For the native implementation, we use Horovod 0.16.0 with TensorFlow 1.12.0, built using Cray Python 3.6, the Python extensions provided by the Cray Programming Environment 19.03, CUDA 10.0, cuDNN 7.5.6 and NCCL 2.4.2.
 These installations are performed by CSCS staff and are available on Piz Daint through environment modules.

 Container image and Dockerfile
 ==============================
-We start from the reference Dockerfile provided by Horovod for version 0.16.1 and modify it to use Python 3.5, TensorFlow 1.13.1, CUDA 10.0, cuDNN 7.5.0.
+We start from the reference Dockerfile provided by Horovod for version 0.16.1 and modify it to use Python 3.5, TensorFlow 1.13.1, CUDA 10.0, cuDNN 7.5.0. and NCCL 2.4.2.
 These specific versions of CUDA and cuDNN are required because they are the ones against which the version of TensorFlow available through ``pip`` has been built.
-We also replace OpenMPI with MPICH 3.1.4 and remove the installation of OpenSSH, as the containers will be able to communicate between them thanks to Slurm and the native MPI hook.
+We also replace OpenMPI with MPICH 3.1.4.
 Finally, we instruct Horovod to use NVIDIA's NCCL library for every MPI operation.

 .. code-block:: docker